tjworks/tapdata-docs-en/docs/cloud/faq/agent-installation.md

 ### What is the role of the agent?

-Agent is a key program in data synchronization, data heterogeneity, and data development scenarios.
-It is responsible for obtaining data from the source system, processing and transmitting it to the target system, and is unifiedly managed by Tapdata cloud.
-The workflow is as follows:
+The Tapdata Agent plays a crucial role in data synchronization, handling data heterogeneity, and supporting data development scenarios.
+It is responsible for extracting data from the source system, performing necessary processing, and transmitting it to the target system.
+The Tapdata Agent is centrally managed by Tapdata Cloud.
+The workflow for data synchronization typically follows these steps:

 ![Agent Architecture](../images/architecture.png)